openstack/nova/doc/source/user/flavors.rst

   .. note::

-     Supported by the Hyper-V and libvirt drivers.
+     Supported by the libvirt driver.

   .. versionchanged:: 23.0.0 (Wallaby)